Finding the right rain running gear will not only help you run in wet weather, but it will help you do so comfortably and with enjoyment.

-Running in the rain seems to be a polarizing topic for runners: you either love it or hate it.
-But regardless of your feelings towards the weather, investing in a few pieces of rain gear for running can really help improve your enjoyment during those rainy runs.
+Running in the rain is quite polarizing: you either love it or hate it.
+But regardless of your feelings towards wet weather, investing in a few pieces of running gear for rain can really help improve your experience in wet weather.

 While rain may not be high on your list of favorite running conditions, it is still possible to fit in a run on those rainy days without getting wet.

-Finding a few pieces of waterproof running clothes can help keep your base layers dry and comfortable throughout the miles.
+Finding a waterproof running jacket is crucial for staying dry to your core.
 Strategically dressing with a few pieces of running rain gear is all it takes to keep things enjoyable – whether you’re caught in a downpour or just hours of light sprinkle.

-Learning how to dress for running in the rain involves a bit of strategy.
+Learning how to dress with rain running gear involves a bit of strategy.
 You’ll want to invest in a few waterproof items to keep your base layer and skin dry to avoid any form of chafing.
+In addition, using a few extra accessories can really increase your comfort in rainy weather.

 Starting from the top, keeping rain out of your eyes on the run is a must.
 You’ll need to find a visor, hat, or headband that keeps hair out of your face and allows you to see all around you when the rain gets really heavy.

-If you’re an avid music or podcast listener on the run, you’ll need to make sure that your headphones or earbuds are completely waterproof or protected from the rain.
+If you’re an avid music or podcast listener on the run, you’ll need to make sure that your headphones or earbuds are water resistant or protected from the rain.

 Next, you’ll want to keep your core as dry as possible.
-Finding rain running gear may differ slightly depending on the season, but in all cases you’ll want the outer layer to be as waterproof as possible.
-In cooler weather, a waterproof rain jacket is incredibly beneficial for wearing outside your regular running clothes.
+Finding rain running gear may differ slightly depending on the season, but in any case, you’ll want the outer layer to be as waterproof as possible.
+In cooler weather, a waterproof running jacket is incredibly beneficial for wearing outside your regular running clothes.

 If the weather is a bit warmer, you might try a waterproof vest or shirt that keeps you fresh and dry.
 Remember that even on the hottest days of summer, rain can really cool things off (especially when the wind gets going).